input-output-hk/mithril/mithril-stm/README.md

 Here we give the benchmark results of STM for size and time.
 We run the benchmarks on macOS 12.6 on an Apple M1 Pro machine with 16 GB of RAM.

-Note that single signatures do not contain the Merkle path, and therefore have a **constant size of 176 bytes**.
+Note that the size of an individual signature with one valid index is **176 bytes** and increases linearly in the length of valid indices (where an index is 8 bytes).

 ```shell
 +----------------------+